addtt/boiler-pytorch/README.md

 In particular `boilr.nn.modules` and `boilr.utils.viz` might be more generally useful.
 - A long list of command-line arguments to control some of the behaviour above.
 Some arguments are not directly used, but it's convenient to have them already defined: e.g. if a custom `DataLoader` is necessary, the batch size is easily accessible with `args.batch_size`; and when creating the optimizer, the learning rate is `args.lr`.
+- See `boilr.options` for package-wide options.
+Usually it's not necessary to change them, but they give some more flexibility.

 #### Command-line arguments